Ryaneroni/3005-A3/README.md

 **Operation:**

-Ensure database has been created and populated before operation - Install pyscopg2 using the command above -
-Navigate to the folder where you placed my file, and run using Python. -
+Ensure database has been created and populated before operation - Install pyscopg2 using the pip command above (In the folder with the file, do pip install pyscopgy2)- Navigate to the folder where you placed my file, and run using Python. -

 e.g (In folder with the file) -> python main.py